danwahl/danwahl.github.io/_posts/2022-05-13-thing-obscurer.md

 > Flynn contend deadly robots type boogeyman donor Sam Bankman-Fried eccentric 30-- cryptocurrency billionaire chief donor PAC 10 million Flynn’s campaign Bankman-Fried’s support Flynn baffled observers energized Flynn’s opponents cast billionaire’s intervention shady carpetbagging crypto-baron influence cryptocurrency regulation Washington February rival campaign manager denounced Bankman-Fried “ tax-dodging billionaire”

 There's nothing _wrong_ with this per-se, in the sense that the author is simply reporting on what Flynn and his opponents have said.
 But it's also akin to [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty,_and_doubt), via the uncritical use/repetition of charged language like `[deadly, boogeyman, baffled, shady, carbetbagging, baron, denounced, tax-dodging]`.
 Words like this are meant to emotionally _engage_ (and maybe even _entertain_), but not necessarily _inform_ the reader.
 And when it comes to news, I mostly just want to be informed.

+**Edit 2022-11-21: This example obviously did not age well, but the general point remains (I think).**

 # Improvements